ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   in a privacy preserving manner.

 This protocol is designed to work with schemes that use secret sharing.
-Rather than send its input in the clear, each client shards its measurements into a sequence of *input shares* and sends an input share to each of the aggregators.
+Rather than sending its input in the clear, each client shards its measurements into a sequence of *input shares* and sends an input share to each of the aggregators.
 This provides two important properties:

-* It's impossible to deduce the measurement without knowing *all* of the shares.
+* It is impossible to deduce the measurement without knowing *all* of the shares.

 * It allows the aggregators to compute the final output by first aggregating up their measurements shares locally, then combining the results to obtain the